parleh-mate/singapore-parliament-speeches-dash/README.md

 Files which are dependencies, but are not synced:

-1. `.env`: Environment file which contains the OpenAI and Pinecone API keys
+1. `.env`: Environment file which contains the OpenAI and Zilliz API keys
 2. `tokens/gcp_token.json`: JSON file with credentials for the GCP service account.
 Bigquery read permissions on the Google Cloud Project `singapore-parliament-speeches` is required.

 ## Installation